BA, PGCE, MA, SFHEA

 Level 4 (first year)

-First-year PDFC Core Skills units are focused on three strands of your development as a professional designer: 1) Designing for the Performing Body, 2) Designing for Performance Spaces and 3) Designing Costume for the Screen.
+First-year DCP Core Skills units are focused on three strands of your development as a designer: 1) Designing for performance; 2) Skills for creating and realising designs; and 3) Designing costume for the screen.

 Level 4 sessions include life drawing, costume design processes and scale modelmaking.
 You’ll explore essential, design-led 3D costume construction skills and learn about contextual and cultural issues related to costume, dress, performance design and representation.